pongasoft/re-cmake/README.md

 `add_re_plugin`
 ---------------
 The framework exposes a single function to create the plugin targets and script.
-It can take many argument, very few being actually required
+It can take many arguments, very few being actually required

 ```
 add_re_plugin(